 You don't have to bring everything that you'll need in Hawaii.
 You can decide to buy or rent some items when you arrive.
 When deciding whether to pack something or not, keep in mind your vacation budget, the space available in your luggage, and the availability and price of goods in Hawaii.
 Because it is an island state, all goods must be shipped or flown in, making prices higher than on the mainland.

-You will be visiting the 50th state of the U.S., and tourism is its major industry.
-For this reason, you should be able to purchase or rent just about any special item within easy driving distance of where your are staying.
-In the more commercialized areas, dive shops, discount stores, drug stores, camera shops, grocery stores and supermarkets abound.
+You will be visiting the 50th state of the United States, and tourism is its major industry.
+For this reason, you should be able to purchase or rent just about any special item within easy driving distance of where you're are staying.
+In the more commercialized areas, dive shops, discount stores, drug stores, camera shops, grocery stores, and supermarkets abound.

 However, if you'll be staying in some of the more remote parts of the islands, or on a less commercialized island such as Molokai, you may find the selection more limited.
 If you're a professional or amateur enthusiast with special equipment needs, you'll probably want to consider bringing most of your equipment with you.

 If you like to buy souvenirs of your vacations, always leave extra room in your luggage for your return trip.
 The crafts, artwork, and souvenirs available in Hawaii are extra tempting because they cover a broad range of cultures including Hawaiian, Polynesian, Chinese, Japanese, Portuguese, and much more.